 - Clearance level 3 is for qualified investors.
 They should send documents, confirming their status, and they can invest in any funds they want to.

-In addition, Dominium develops an automated system, a template for each jurisdiction, that could be used to register a real estate fund with less paperwork than usual.
+In addition, Max Crowdfund develops an automated system, a template for each jurisdiction, that could be used to register a real estate fund with less paperwork than usual.

 Retail Real Estate Management

-Private property management is another function of the Dominum platform.
+Private property management is another function of the Max Crowdfund platform.
 As we already know, to list or rent a property, its users only need a Clearance 1 Level.
-For each listing of property for sale or for rent, a certain amount of DOM tokens should be paid out.
+For each listing of property for sale or for rent, a certain amount of MPG tokens should be paid out.
 All tokens received as a fee by the platform will be burned; this will decrease the amount of tokens in circulation and increase the value of the remaining ones.

 All events regarding selling, purchasing, renting, or even listing a property are recorded on the blockchain.
 Every ticket created on the platform, for example, an agreement between a tenant and a manager, is also recorded on blockchain.
 Also any user can leave a review of a property.
 Good or bad, it doesn’t matter, no one will be able to remove them.

 It’s worth noting that it has a serious advantage against all real estate agencies – using Max Crowdfund, users shouldn’t have to pay a high agent fee.
 Every seller should be interested in leaving a detailed and honest description of a property, thus facilitating the choice for the buyer or tenant.